imagewize/banner-container/README.md

 ## Installation

-1. Upload the `banner-iframe-plugin` folder to the `/wp-content/plugins/` directory
+1. Upload the `banner-container-plugin` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the 'Banner Iframes' menu item in the admin dashboard to configure your settings